hakavlad/nohang/README.md

 ### How to configure nohang

 Default path to config after installation is `/etc/nohang/nohang.conf`.
-The config is well commented.
 Read config and edit values before the start of the program.
 Execute `sudo systemctl restart nohang` for apply changes.

 ### Feedback